nekoyume/nekoyume/docs/white_paper.md

 In May 2018, Nekoyume Gold (NYG), which is available on the Mainnet, will be issued in the form of the Ethereum ERC20 token.
 We will issue 21% of the total volume.
 In this minting, we achieve two objectives.

-1. Crowdsale: 99% (20.79%) of golds will be for sale, it will be used to reward early stage core contributers.
+1. Crowdsale: 99% (20.79%) of golds will be for sale, it will be used to reward early stage core contributors.
-2. Airdrop: 1% (0.21%) of golds will be used for marketing. it will be delievered to early stage players.
+2. Airdrop: 1% (0.21%) of golds will be used for marketing. it will be delivered to early stage players.

 #### 5.3.2.2.
 Participate in the core team